Implications of Distance over Redistricting Maps: Central and Outlier Maps: Introduction

 However, despite this obvious threat to functioning democracy, partisan gerrymandering has often eluded regulation partly because it has been difficult to measure.
-In response, a recent line of research introduced sampling techniques to randomly\footnote{These are not the truly uniform random samples from the immense and ill-defined space of all possible maps that we ideally want, but they are generally treated as such in courts.} generate a large collection of redistricting maps \cite{Chikina2017,deford2019recombination,herschlag2020quantifying} and calculate statistics such as a histogram of the number of seats won by each party using this collection.
-With these statistics, one can check if a proposed or enacted map is an outlier in terms of its election outcome with respect to the sample.
-For example, the 2012 redistricting map of North Carolina produced $4$ seats for the democratic party whereas $95\%$ of the sampled maps led to between $6$ and $9$ seats~\cite{mattingly2014redistricting}.
-In fact, these techniques were used as a key argument in the most recent U.S. Supreme Court case on gerrymandering~\cite{CaseRucho2019} and have supported successful efforts to change redistricting maps in state supreme court cases~\cite{LWVPenn2018}.
-More importantly for the present work, at least two states, Michigan and Wisconsin, will use such a sampling tool~\cite{deford2019recombination} in the current redistricting process in response to the 2020 U.S. Census ~\cite{TuftsRedistricting2021}.
+In response, a recent line of impactful research introduced sampling techniques to randomly generate a large collection of redistricting maps\footnote{These are not the truly uniform random samples from the immense and ill-defined space of all possible maps that we ideally want, but they are generally treated as such in courts.} \cite{Chikina2017,deford2019recombination,herschlag2020quantifying} and calculate statistics such as a histogram of the number of seats won by each party using this collection.
+This can show that a proposed or enacted map is an outlier in terms of its election outcome with respect to the sample.
+In fact, these techniques were used as a key argument in a recent U.S. Supreme Court case on partisan gerrymandering~\cite{CaseRucho2019} and have supported successful efforts to change redistricting maps in state supreme court cases~\cite{LWVPenn2018}.
+More importantly for the present work, at least two states, Michigan and Wisconsin, have used such a sampling tool~\cite{deford2019recombination} in the recent redistricting process in response to the 2020 U.S. Census ~\cite{TuftsRedistricting2021}.
 Recent papers have even extended these methods to locate which regions in a state are most unfairly impacted by a given map~\cite{lin2022auditing,ko2022all}.

 Despite this progress, all of these methods rely on election outcomes to detect any possible gerrymandering.
 This is a problem in instances where citizens, courts, and/or legislative bodies request methods which do not take partisanship into account.
 However, there has not been an effective method for detecting gerrymandering by identifying outliers according to a non-partisan metric. \citet{abrishami2020geometry} make progress toward this goal, but has limitations such a using a small number of samples and not having a clear outlier score (See Section \ref{sec:rw} and Appendix \ref{app:comparison_Abri} for more details).
 In this paper, we introduce a framework that resolves these issues and demonstrates the first effective method for detecting gerrymandering based on a distance (dissimilarity) measure over redistricting maps.